simonneutert/ka-ching-backend/README.md

 Can't stand reading long texts?
 Don't you dare swipe back to TikTok or YouTube Shorts!\
-You want to be inspired and see for yourseld how ka-ching-backend and ka-ching-client (both in Ruby) could be used in a real world project?
+You want to be inspired and see for yourself how ka-ching-backend and ka-ching-client (both in Ruby) could be used in a real world project?

 ➡️ Visit [ka-ching-demo](https://github.com/simonneutert/ka-ching-demo) and fire